KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Experiments

 \subsection{Ablation Study: How Reasoning Emerges during Post-training}

-The base model used in our experiments is instruction-tuned and does not explicitly optimize for chain-of-thought reasoning.
-Under this setting, simply enabling the thinking mode does not consistently improve performance when trained with supervised or uniform distillation objectives, indicating that reasoning behaviors do not reliably emerge from prompting alone.
-Reinforcement learning methods such as GRPO can nevertheless induce effective reasoning patterns through reward-driven credit assignment.
-We therefore adopt GRPO with thinking as a baseline that captures reasoning emerging purely from sparse, trajectory-level rewards.

-Building on GRPO (thinking) as a minimal reinforcement-based reasoning baseline, we conduct a component-wise analysis to disentangle the roles of different mechanisms in KEPO.
-Specifically, we compare GRPO with two configurations of KEPO to isolate the effect of knowledge-enhanced exploration.
-KEPO-KE is a reduced configuration of KEPO that retains reinforcement-based optimization with quality-gated distillation, but removes knowledge-enhanced exploration.
-The full KEPO framework further incorporates knowledge-enhanced exploration.
-Both configurations are evaluated under different quality thresholds $\tau \in \{0,1\}$ to examine how gating strength influences training dynamics and generalization under sparse rewards.

-By controlling the training data, model architecture, and decoding strategy, this study isolates how quality-gated supervision and knowledge-enhanced exploration shape training dynamics and generalization under sparse rewards.
+We conduct component-wise ablations to disentangle the roles of quality-gated distillation and knowledge-enhanced exploration in KEPO.
+We use GRPO (thinking) as a sparse-reward reasoning baseline, representing reasoning behaviors that emerge purely from trajectory-level rewards without teacher guidance.
+As summarized in Table~\ref{tab:ablation_results}, KEPO-KE removes the knowledge-enhanced exploration module, while varying $\tau \in \{0,1\}$ controls the strength of quality gating.
+Comparing KEPO ($\tau=0$) with KEPO-KE ($\tau=0$) isolates the contribution of knowledge-enhanced exploration, while comparing KEPO-KE ($\tau=1$) with KEPO-KE ($\tau=0$) isolates the effect of quality gating.
+We further compare training dynamics in Figure~\ref{fig:training_dynamics} to understand how these components affect optimization stability and reasoning emergence.
+Further discussion of the ablation setup and motivation is provided in Appendix~\ref{app:ablation_setup}.

+\paragraph{Quantitative Component Effects.} Table~\ref{tab:ablation_results} shows that both quality-gated distillation and knowledge-enhanced exploration contribute substantially to KEPO.
+Under fixed $\tau=0$, adding knowledge-enhanced exploration improves Avg.
+OOD accuracy from 74.76 to 76.29, confirming the benefit of guided exploration.
+Under KEPO-KE, increasing the gating threshold from $\tau=0$ to $\tau=1$ improves Avg.
+OOD accuracy from 74.76 to 75.24, indicating that stricter quality gating yields more robust selective supervision.
-\paragraph{Training Dynamics and Stability.} Figure~\ref{fig:training_dynamics} shows evaluation accuracy across checkpoints for both in-domain (MRI) and out-of-distribution (OOD) settings, and illustrates how different mechanisms affect the emergence and stability of reasoning behavior during post-training.

-On the in-domain MRI task, GRPO and KEPO variants all converge rapidly to high accuracy, indicating that the source domain provides effectively dense reward signals for learning.
-Both KEPO-KE and KEPO reach strong in-domain accuracy early and maintain comparable final performance, suggesting that teacher guidance constrains optimization on the source domain without harming in-domain accuracy.
+\paragraph{Training Dynamics and Stability.} Figure~\ref{fig:training_dynamics} shows that KEPO improves both optimization stability and out-of-distribution generalization throughout training, while KEPO-KE already provides clear gains over GRPO in the early stage.
+On the in-domain MRI task, GRPO and KEPO variants all converge rapidly to high accuracy, indicating that the source modality provides sufficiently dense learning signals for effective optimization.
+Both KEPO-KE and KEPO reach strong in-domain performance early and maintain comparable final accuracy, suggesting that teacher-guided mechanisms do not harm source-domain learning.